Welcome to my review of the best fly rods for beginners.

 There are a ton of rod options to choose from, but if you’re fishing for trout – I’d recommend getting a medium fast action, 9 foot 5 wt rod.
 It just provides the best fishing experience and you’ll find yourself having the most fun when you are fishing with it.

 If you are fly fishing for large fish, consider getting a fast action rod that has a 7 and up line weight.
 The fast action will help you push your flies further out, especially in windy conditions.
+If you are still unsure of how to choose a fly rod, check out an article we wrote here.

 The Best Fly Rods for Beginners